Introduction to Chemistry (8775.3)

 The Mid-semester test and Assessable practical will be completed and submitted in class.
 The Laboratory Journal will be prepared prior to and during the Laboratory classes and submitted twice duing the semester.
 The Assessable practical, online homework and final assessment will be submitted electronically through Canvas.

 Special assessment requirements

 It is compulsory for students to attend all tutorials, workshops and all laboratory sessions.
 If a student is unable to attend due to illness or other extenuating circumstances, a medical certificate or other appropriate supporting documentation must be supplied to the unit convener prior to, or within three days after the missed session.
-Failure to attend at least 80% of the tutorials (10 out of 12), workshops (9 out of 11) and laboratory sessions (9 out of 11) without a medical certificate or similar documentation can result in failure in the unit.
+Failure to attend at least 80% of the tutorials, workshops and laboratory sessions without a medical certificate or similar documentation can result in failure in the unit.
 Students must attempt and submit all assessment items to pass this unit Including attempting all assessment items lised below:

 Mid-Semester Test (20%)

 - Obtain a minimum of 40% on the final assessment; and